yasminjeff/Internship-Report-Automation-System/README.md

 # Internship-Report-Automation-System

 🧠 1.
-Project Idea (What you are building)
+Project Idea

-You are building a system that helps interns or employees:
+I'm building a system that helps interns or employees:

 🧾 Input:
 Fill in daily/weekly work logs